 If it’s affordable for you, a good rule of thumb is to make a 20% down payment.
 Put down a more substantial down payment if you want to be able to pay off your house quickly or have lower monthly payments.

 7. What are mortgage points?

 Mortgage points, or discount points, are an extra fee that you can pay in exchange for a lower interest rate.
 Homeowners who plan on keeping a house for a longer period might choose to buy points because the lower rate will save money in the long term.

 8. Will I have to pay closing fees?

 Check with your lender to know the details about closing fees because every mortgage lender is different.
 Closing costs can include things like appraisal fees, attorney fees, title insurance fees, documentation fees, and pre-paid taxes and insurance.
 Closing costs can add up to several thousand dollars to the loan amount, and some of these fees can be purchased through a third party (which means that you might be able to shop around).

-Pre-qualification can give you an idea about what mortgage amount you might be able to afford.
+Pre-Approval can give you an idea about what mortgage amount you might be able to afford.
 Sometimes it can be done over the phone or via email, and it will only take into account the information you give the lender.
-Think of pre-qualification as a ballpark estimate.
-While pre-qualification is not a guarantee for a loan, it can be beneficial to help you learn your options.
+Think of Pre-Approval as a ballpark estimate.
+While Pre-Approval is not a guarantee for a loan, it can be beneficial to help you learn your options.